Performance Test October 2017

 - Clean up the content of your hard disk:

 - If your hard disk is almost full, your system performance will suffer accordingly.
 Leave at least 20% of your disk space free and transfer your movies and other infrequently accessed files to another (external) disk.
-If money is not an issue, consider buying solid-state drives (SSDs).
+Consider buying solid-state drives (SSDs).

 - Uninstall unneeded software.
 Often, the slowdown that users notice after installing an anti-virus product is due to other software on the PC running in the background (that is, due to software conflicts or heavy file access by other programs, each access requiring anti-virus scanning).